-Cal culated Risk What you are doing Recalc ulate Im actions - School specific detai Iau Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of trave A - Virus control- Star rt and en nd of duri ng the so chool day (Risk Owner: School) 1 Need to provide effective infection protection and control when children arrive or depart the school setting.
-5 5 25 with increased numbers of pupils and parents arriving and leaving the site at the beginning and temporarily be worn in communal areas by staff and visitors (unless exempt).
+Calc culated I Risk What you are doing Recalc ulate Im actions • School specific detail ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel A - Virus control- Star t and en d of durii ng the sc hool day (Risk Owner: School) 1 Need to provide effective infection protection and control when children arrive or depart the school setting.
+5 5 25 virus transmission with increased numbers of pupils and parents arriving and leaving the site at the beginning and end of the school day Face coverings: If you have an outbreak in your setting, a director of public health might advise you that face coverings should temporarily be worn in communal areas by staff and visitors (unless exempt).
 You should make sure your outbreak management plans cover this possibility.
-Please also seek guidance from ODBST. •Encourage parents to communicate with the school electronically or by phone if there are day to day issues. •School to organise hygiene arrangements for all persons coming onto the premises to use before entering or on entry.
-E.g. pupils All parents coming onto site are asked to wear a facemask.
+Please also seek guidance from ODBST. -Encourage parents to communicate with the school electronically or by phone if there are day to day issues. -School to organise hygiene arrangements for all persons coming onto the premises to use before entering or on entry.
+E.g. pupils wash hands in entry or use hand gel. -Consider whether to impose a limit on parent numbers during drop off/pick up E.g., one adult per family where practicable or to maintain staggered starts and ends to the day.
+All parents coming onto site are asked to wear a facemask.
 Staff meeting and greeting children at school gates wear facemasks.
 Parents of children in Y1-6 do not come onto site.
 Year groups enter the school via different gates to reduce the size of parental gatherings outside of the school.
 As parents do not come onto site, there is no restriction of the number of parents/carers bringing children to school.
 One parent for children in reception and nursery class come onto the school premises to drop their children off.
 We do not have staggered start times 5 1 5 Following latest MK guidance issued on 03/11/21, we will continue with our entry and exit routines ensuring year groups are not mixing when entering or leaving school.
 Nursery parents only will be permitted on site for drop off and pick up Parents wishing to visit the school office will only be allowed on site after 9.00am and must queue outside the front door.
-Maintain routines Parents are no longer being asked to wear masks on school premises We are continuing with designated entrances and exits for different year groups 2.
-System of Control: "Prevention" - Specific risks associated with required use of PPE 5 5 25 Significant rise in infection rates nationally and rise in new-variant COVID requires CEO and School to make decision applicable to all staff, governors and officers regarding the wearing of face coverings whilst on duty in non- classroom areas during pupil drop- off and collection while parents are Staff do not wear masks in school.
-Parents will wear a mask when coming onto school premises.
-Staff are supplied with masks for meet and greet and a 5 1 5 Staff will resume wearing face masks in all communal areas Staff do not need to wear masks when teaching
+Maintain routines Parents are no longer being asked to wear masks on school premises We are continuing with designated entrances and exits for different year groups Parents are no longer being asked to wear masks on school premises We are continuing with designated entrances and exits for different year groups.